jove-decompiler/jove/README.md

 2. `jove ipt` is a custom `Intel Processor Trace`-based tracer[^3].
 Crucially, unlike `jove bootstrap`, its overhead is extremely low, which makes it suitable for demanding applications (e.g. games).
 It is supported on all platforms.
 Unfortunately, there are commonly particularly troublesome "errata" present on old CPUs.

 ### What about static control-flow recovery?
-Whenever it is safe to do so, `jove` will statically recover code.
+Whenever it is safe to do so [^7], `jove` will statically recover code.
 After all, the goal is to recover as much code as possible.

 The classic, widely used abstract interpretation for which there are open-source implementations widely available (e.g. [BAP](https://github.com/BinaryAnalysisPlatform/bap)) is Value Set Analysis (VSA).
 Basically it's just reasoning about strided intervals.
 Eventually `jove` may acquire an implementation of VSA.